tlswg/tls13-spec/draft-ietf-tls-tls13.md

 protocol designer must be aware of what security properties TLS does and does not provide and cannot safely rely on the latter.

-The padded variants of the handshake and application data protocols are designed to obsecure the length of the exact data transmitted within them.
+Encrypted handshake messages and the padded variant of the application data protocol are designed to obsecure the length of the exact data transmitted within them.
 However, padding cannot provide perfect security, and statistical attacks on padding may reveal some information regardless.
-Without the padded variants, the exact length of the content may be visible, depending on factors such as the record protection algorithm chosen.
+Without the padding, the exact length of the content may be visible, depending on factors such as the record protection algorithm chosen.
 Relying upon these factors, rather than using the padded variants, is not recommended.

 Additionally, the record type is not protected by encryption.
 This means that, even if the padded variants are used, the type of record and whether or not it